husbycodereis/mobx_water_cup/README.md

 * Install MobX packages and create a store with build_runner
 * Dependency Injection with Provider package
-* Understand observables, actions, reactions, computed
+* Understand observables, actions, reactions and computed
 * Create a simple water cup UI and control it's state with the core concepts.
 * Understand what is an Observer and how to use it
 * Bring your store to different screens to use them in every part of your flutter project